Contrast-Security-OSS/docs/content/user/attacks/Run-attack-script.md

 The following guide is written for customers using Nikto Web Scanner, an open-source web server scanner.
 While the Nikto scan is running, your Contrast agent will identify the attack and alert you in the UI.

-> **Note:** The attack script will also work on an [out-of-the-box application](installation-apps.html#sample-app), such as WebGoat, which allows you to observe how Contrast works in your environment.
+> **Note:** The attack script will also work on an out-of-the-box application, such as WebGoat, which allows you to observe how Contrast works in your environment.

 ## Before You Start

+Complete all of the following steps to prepare to run the attack script.

 * Onboard an application.
 * Download and [setup a Contrast agent](installation-setup.html#quick-start).